Nike-Inc/cerberus-node-client/README.md

 While this client supports any env with IAM credentials, generally it does NOT make sense to store Lambda secrets in Cerberus for two reasons:

-1. Cerberus cannt support the scale that lambdas may need, e.g. thousands of requests per second
+1. Cerberus can't support the scale that lambdas may need, e.g. thousands of requests per second
 1. Lambdas will not want the extra latency needed to authenticate and read from Cerberus

 A better solution for Lambda secrets is using the [encrypted environmental variables](http://docs.aws.amazon.com/lambda/latest/dg/env_variables.html)